annda-ky/Ndarz1/README.md

 - RESTful API for room reservation workflows
 - Separation of routes, controllers, and services
 - Centralized business logic and data handling
-- Designed to be consumed by multiple frontend clients
+- Designed to support multiple frontend clients

 ---

-### 🎯 Key Takeaways
+## 🎯 Key Takeaways

-- Implemented clear **separation of concerns** between frontend and backend
+- Implemented clear **separation of concerns** across frontend and backend
-- Gained hands-on experience with **real-world academic use cases**
+- Built a system based on a **real-world academic use case**
-- Strengthened understanding of **frontend–backend integration**
+- Strengthened understanding of **full frontend–backend integration**
-- Built a maintainable and scalable web system architecture
+- Designed architecture ready for future scalability and feature expansion

 ---